kanehekili/YoutubeDownloader/README.md

  * 2022-05 Created deb version for jammy(Ubuntu 22.04)
  * 2022-10 Updated regex for new progress in yt-dlp
  * 2022-12 command is now ytgui
+ * 2023-10 yt-dlp not delivered for arch, but is dependency